Remember Jewish Pavlivka (Poryck)

 HISTORY OF JEWISH PORYCK

+In 1913, the Jewish community members had 27 food locations in town, a wood warehouse and 13 manufacturing stores.
 In the inter-war period, Zionist parties and youth movements (especially Hashomer Ha’tzair), as well as Zionist pioneering training communes (such as He’chalutz), were active in Poryck.
 Tarbut, the Zionist Hebrew-language network of educational institutions, operated a school and a library in the town, and there was also a Yiddish school and a Hebrew private school.

 In 1939, Poryck was inhabited by almost 2,000 people, about half of whom were Jewish.
 The countryside was populated mainly by Ukrainian peasants.